 Cities of Tomorrow (CoT) R&D Programme The CoT R&D programme is a multi-agency effort, led by the Ministry of National Development (MND), to identify challenges that cities face and develop R&D solutions to address the challenges.
 The key research thrusts that are supported include Advanced Construction, Resilient Infrastructure and Greater Sustainability.
 Green Buildings Innovation Cluster GBIC is a one-stop integrated Research & Innovation hub that seeks to accelerate the adoption of promising building energy efficient technologies and solutions through programmes such as the GBIC Building Energy Efficient Demonstrations Scheme and the Super Low Energy Building Smart Hub.
 Built Environment (BE) Robotics R&D Programme The BE Robotics R&D programme supports the research, development and deployment of innovative robotics with practical implementation and commercialisation potential in areas such as manufacturing, assembly as well as smart and sustainable assets.
-MND Research Fund This grant supports the research, development and deployment of technologies/solutions in key areas such as DfMA, IDD, maintainability, safety and quality.
-2-Stage Innovation Grant (iGrant) iGrant supports the industry in conducting fast track, proof-of-concept type of Research & Innovation in areas such as Advanced Construction and IDD for subsequent quick development.
-Built Environment Accelerate to Market Programme (BE- AMP) BE-AMP supports the fast-tracked development and commercialisation of innovative solutions supported by Gov-PACT initiative, which connects innovators with firms in the BE sector seeking to solve identified challenges through the use of their solutions.
+2-Stage Innovation Grant (iGrant) iGrant supports the industry in conducting fast track, proof- of-concept type of Research & Innovation in areas such as Advanced Construction and IDD for subsequent quick development.
+Built Environment Accelerate to Market Programme (BEAMP) BEAMP supports the fast-tracked development and commercialisation of innovative solutions supported by Gov- PACT initiative, which connects innovators with firms in the BE sector seeking to solve identified challenges through the use of their solutions.